 - 4.1 The Council has a responsibility for conducting, at least annually, a review of the effectiveness of its governance framework including the system of internal control.
 This review takes account of the work of Internal Audit and the Council's Leadership Team who have a responsibility for the development and maintenance of the governance environment, and also by comments made by external auditors and other review agencies and inspectorates. - 4.2 The purpose of a review is to identify and evaluate the key controls in place to manage principal risks.
-It also requires an evaluation of the assurances received, identifies gaps in controls and assurances and should result in an action plan to address significant issues. - 4.3 The process that has been applied in maintaining and reviewing the effectiveness of the Council's system of internal control includes the following: - The Council's Monitoring Officer oversaw the operation of the Constitution to ensure its aims and principles were given full effect; - The arrangements for Overview and Scrutiny have operated throughout the year allowing for the review of key policy areas and providing opportunities for public involvement in specific matters of business.
-The arrangements have operated since May 2011 and were reviewed in 2018 following the Peer Challenge.
-A number of new processes have been introduced since a review of Scrutiny was undertaken such as quarterly meetings between the Chairs of Scrutiny.
-With the introduction of new Members following the election, both Scrutiny Committees have reviewed their work programmes to increase their effectiveness. - The Audit and Governance Committee met throughout the year and received reports on the progress by Internal Audit against their work plan.
+It also requires an evaluation of the assurances received, identifies gaps in controls and assurances and should result in an action plan to address significant issues. - 4.3 The process that has been applied in maintaining and reviewing the effectiveness of the Council's system of internal control includes the following: - The Council's Monitoring Officer oversaw the operation of the Constitution to ensure its aims and principles were given full effect: - The arrangements for Overview and Scrutiny have operated throughout the year allowing for the review of key policy areas and providing opportunities for public involvement in specific matters of business.
+Quarterly meetings take place between the Chairs of Scrutiny and the Executive. - The Audit and Governance Committee met throughout the year and received reports on the progress by Internal Audit against their work plan.
 The Committee also considered auditable areas where Internal Audit raised significant internal control concerns; - The Chief Finance Officer (s151) supported the Audit and Governance Committee and attended all meetings of the Committee;